The Burden of Embodiment

 This numbness has allowed me to achieve intellectual and philosophical feats, while simultaneously stunting my emotional intelligence and ability to be present.

-At the moment, I want to lie down and stare at nothing — think of nothing important.
-When I am faced with this absence, I want to escape the monotony of thought and flesh.
+During many moments of my life, I want to lie down and stare at nothing whilst tuning out physical desires, needs, and sounds.
+When I am faced with this absence, I desire to escape the monotony of thought and flesh.
 I do not want to think of myself, the people around me, my environment, or anything happening in the moment.

 My mind is consumed by questions larger than myself or my scope of knowledge: Did prehistoric giraffes have long necks?
-The color of light.
-Ancient civilizations.
-The composition of matter.
+How do we see the color of light?
+What would a neanderthal think of modern life?
+How could I better define the composition of matter?
 All these ideas fascinate me more than the ritual of life.

 In another universe, I exist as brain only.
 The body is not there to tie me down with its constant need for food, water, shelter, love, and excitement.
 As a brain, I am free to conceptualize gravity’s pull.
-I am free to ponder compositions.
-I am free to think without being trapped in being.
+I am free to examine literary works.
+I am free to think without being trapped in human existence.
 That aspect of life is rather mundane and boring.

-If I did not have a partner, I wonder if I would even remember to eat.
-During my greatest intellectual eras of life, I hardly remembered to maintain proper sleep, food and water consumption, or other worldly activities.
+In my greatest intellectual eras of life, I hardly remember maintaining proper sleep, food and water consumption, or other worldly activities.
 I would write, research, and think for hours.
-Days.
-Weeks.
-Months.
+For days, weeks, months – my mind traveled across galaxies and into the unknown.

 Yet this detachment comes at a price: moments unabsorbed, connections strained, and an aching awareness of what I leave behind when I retreat so deeply into thought.

-This was likely not a positive thing, though, because I am, unfortunately, human.
+Although these moments have allowed me to compose essays, books, and speeches, my body suffers from neglect in the process.
+Unfortunately, I am a human.
 I require physical awareness and care.
 I cannot exist only in my mind, but it is a beautiful place to be.
 That would be the ultimate heaven for me: a life where I am purely consciousness and intellect.

 And though my mind reaches for heights beyond the body’s grasp, I remain tethered, grounded by the very humanity I long to escape.